Spatialized trees and forest stands metrics with BIOMASS

 dividing plots into subplots

-summarizing the desired information at subplot level
+summarising the desired information at subplot level

 Required data